 Hanoi Vietnam is a weird, crazy, yet wonderful place that's rich in culture and history, but is modern, chaotic and touristy at the same time.
 The city of Hanoi is so intriguing, it's nothing like we've ever experienced before!
 We spent 7 days in Hanoi Vietnam on our budget honeymoon, seeing, doing and experiencing things that most couples would miss on their Vietnam Honeymoon.
-Follow our Hanoi travel guide for the best things to do, best places to sleep and everything in between!
 We're called the Honeymoon Backpackers for a reason, so here are the nine things we learnt while visiting Hanoi Vietnam.

 1. How To Cross The Road In Hanoi's Peak Hour Traffic!

 Hanoi is actually insane, but Hanoi Vietnam during peak hour is next level!
 I mean there’s lanes and traffic lights, but they’re more of a guide rather than a must.
 Bikes weaving in small gaps between moving cars, cutting each other off, trying desperately not to get stuck behind someone slow.
 It’s no wonder motorbike accidents are one of their biggest killers, at least it's mandatory you wear a helmet right?

 Not going to lie, we feared for our lives the first day attempting to cross the road, after almost getting taken out by a speeding motorbike.
 As time went by we finally managed to figure out how to cross a road.
 If you think you can just wait for a break in traffic you’ll be bloody waiting all day.
 You just have to walk with confidence.
 We don’t mean walk in front of a moving bike and hope that they don’t hit you.
 Look for a gap and take it, use your hands to signal where you are going and if you want the bike/car to pass you wave them through.